RTradeLtd/go-ipfs-sharedforeststore/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+Versions used: (this library, datastore used, Go compiler, OS) Minimal reproducible example if available.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
+Such as what you have tried, work arounds and possible fixes.